Deployment of FotoStation for Windows

 - Decide whether the policy applies to computers or users.
 In this example, we are using Computer mode.

 - Select the Group Policy Object you just created.
-In the bottom right panel, select Add, Object Types, and then Computers.
+Select Add, Object Types, and then Computers in the bottom right panel.
 Choose the domain computers to which the package should be distributed.

 - Right-click on the GPO you just created and select Edit.
 The Group Policy Management Editor opens.